f-labs-io/readmes_to_share/readme_llm_based_datacleanup.md

 # Document Relevance Cleaning Pipeline

 ## Overview
 We discovered that two different relevance classification approaches disagree on ~25% of documents in the BEIR benchmark.
-By analyzing these disagreements, we developed an improved cleaning pipeline to create more accurate relevance labels.
+By analyzing these disagreements with AI coding agents, we developed an improved cleaning pipeline to create more accurate relevance labels.

+**Important: This entire analysis and development process was done using AI coding agents** - from the initial discovery of dataset issues to prompt refinement to the iterative analysis approach.

 ## The Discovery Process